 Monday, July 28, 2014

 The Atlantic Volunteer Fire & Rescue Company (Station 4) is pleased to announce that the new "Tanker 4-7" was recently placed into service.
 The new apparatus is a 2014 Freightliner / Pierce Elliptical Tanker.
 It is powered by 450 HP Detroit Diesel - DD13 motor, coupled to an Allison EV4000 series automatic transmission.
-Fire suppression compliment includes a 750 GPM Hale pump featuring pump and roll capabilities, 2500 gallon water tank, three (3) automatic air assisted dump chutes with 10" dumps on each side and a 12" rear dump chute, two (2) pre-connected attack lines and a 2500 gallon portable folding tank on a ZICO electric lift bracket.
-Other features include Atlantic's traditional white over lime-green color scheme, LED emergency & D.O.T. lighting package, Whelen traffic advisor, rear-vision and side vision cameras with a LCD full color display, air ride cab with air ride driver and officer seating, climate controlled cab, Real-Wheel stainless steel wheel covers and a heavy-duty Walking Beam rear suspension.
+Fire suppression compliment includes a 750 GPM Hale pump featuring pump and roll capabilities, 2500 gallon water tank, three (3) automatic air assisted dump chutes with 10" dumps on each side and a 12" rear dump chute, two (2) pre-connected attack lines, 16" extended front bumper with a recessed hose tray and 2.5" discharge gate and a 2500 gallon portable folding tank on a ZICO electric lift bracket.
+Other features include Atlantic's traditional white over lime-green color scheme, polished stainless steel wrapped ellipital tank, LED emergency & D.O.T. lighting package, Whelen traffic advisor, rear-vision and side vision cameras with a LCD full color display, air ride cab with air ride driver and officer seating, climate controlled cab, Real-Wheel stainless steel wheel covers and a heavy-duty Walking Beam rear suspension.
 The unit was purchased through Brian Bashista of Atlantic Emergency Solutions.
 It replaced an aging 1975 Ford LT-800 tanker that was refurbished by 4-Guys in 1986.